-By looking at their social media interaction, email and website behaviour you can start to build a good idea of what they would like to hear more about.
+By looking at their social media interaction, email and website behavior you can build a good idea of what they would like to hear more about.

 Your focus should be to entertain and inform those customers to encourage a high level of interest.

-To start, make sure you welcome your customer in a positive way, keep them up up-to-date with your latest news and offers, but most importantly inspire them to interact with you by sending out emails that feel relevant to them.
+To start, make sure you welcome your customer positively, keep them up up-to-date with your latest news and offers, but inspire them to interact with you by sending out nurture emails that feel relevant to them.

-Which moves us on to our final stage.
-By tracking your customer’s movements across your site, you can start to build a detailed picture of their interests.
+Which moves us on to our last stage.
+By tracking your customer’s movements across your site, you can build a detailed picture of their interests.

-This will help you to really get to work, sending out groups of emails by topic that engage a customer on a deeper level.
+This will help you get to work, sending out groups of emails by topic that engage a customer on a deeper level.

 And most importantly, by developing your email automation to work extra hard, you’ll be continuously encouraging your leads to become customers, and your customers to develop into brand ambassadors in a few easy steps.